This is the Course Information and Syllabus for the EVENING SECTION of German 101 (Section 005)!

 - Your instructor’s office hours: Please take advantage of this resource – don’t be shy!!

-- German Lab: Mon – Thu 1-4 pm.
-The German Lab meets virtually – sign up for the German Lab here.
-You can go to the German Lab for help with any kind of German-related question.
+- German Lab: Mon – Thu 1-4 pm: German Lab Alcove in the Language Resource Center in North Quad: You can go to the German Lab for help with any kind of German-related question.
 You can ask for help with assignments, for grammar explanations, or you can just go to practice speaking.
+If the instructor is speaking to another student when you arrive, please let him/her know you’re there and where you’ll be waiting so s/he can get you when s/he’s ready!

-- Language Program Director: Hartmut Rastalsky (3214 MLB).
+- Language Program Director: Hartmut Rastalsky (3214 MLB; 647-0404).
 Your instructor may pass some questions on to Hartmut.
 Let Hartmut know if you notice broken links or find a great learning resource!

 - English Grammar for Students of German: This book explains English grammar simply, with lots of English & German examples to compare and contrast.
 It’s the ideal remedy if you’re having difficulty understanding the grammar explanations you encounter in class and for homework.
 We recommend that you read the relevant sections of the book quickly, like a novel, but that you read them multiple times, to let the material slowly sink in.
 The book is available at the campus bookstores as recommended reading for this course.
 You can borrow a copy in order to decide if you would like to buy the book – just ask your instructor!